Past Worship Leader Conferences

 We are truly blessed to be able to link The Singing School with recent trends in church music.
 This new psalm movement may prove to be a grand progression in the development of church music.

 Sonny has become an expert in copyright law as it is applied to church music.
-He has found the network of song writers and agents.
+He has found a network of songwriters and agents.
 He has counseled extensively with people who want to publish songbooks.
 Now, he has produced three songbooks.

 He has also become an album producer.
 He now works with some of the best singing groups in our Brotherhood.